Jue-lan/metaVerseStudy-back/README.md

 Run error that took me almost 24 hrs to debug.
 - Solution: I did not capitalize my B for Bearer token.
 #### Problem 2
 Refactoring my backend to get rid of the JWT and Authentication.
 I had a tragic time communicating from my backend to my front end and the added layer burned a lot of time I could have spent elsewhere.
 So I decided to refactor and scrap the idea.
-However, refactoring a big problem, because although I corrected my methods and even deleted all my security and user files, I was still being prompted to login for the web application.
+However, refactoring became a big problem, because although I corrected my methods and even deleted all my security and user files, I was still being prompted to login for the web application.
 - Solution:There was an extra pom dependency that I needed to also remove.